Request Your Financial Forecasting Report

 Potential end client bill per contractor = (20% of total salary + interest + fines) x4

-Our new solution designed for contractors with their own Limited Company / Personal Services Company (PSC) who want to continue to benefit from the opportunity to work on contracts of their choice, regardless if they fall under Supervision, Direction or Control (SDC) following expected changes in IR35 legislation from April 2021.
+Our solution, designed for contractors with their own Limited Company / Personal Services Company (PSC) who want to continue to benefit from the opportunity to work on contracts of their choice.

 Upgrading to our PSC Flex solution is free of charge and provides contractors with the flexibility to continue to process payments through their Limited company when they are deemed ‘Outside IR35’ and for those contracts where they are deemed ‘Inside IR35’, we will process PAYE payroll via our Umbrella service.